Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/stress/README.md

 ### Running Tests
 When tests are run locally, Azure resources need to be created prior to running the test.
 This can be done through the Azure CLI, an ARM template or bicep file, or the Azure Portal.
 The user is required to input the connection strings upon request on the command line when the test is being run.
 For more information about what resources are needed for each test, see the "Scenario Information" section below.

-The recommended approach is to run tests one at a time.
-The default for all individual tests are multi-day test runs.
+The recommended approach is to run tests one at a time when running locally.
 To run any one test, run the following:
 ```cmd
 (env) ~/stress/src> dotnet run -f netcoreapp3.1 BasicPublishReadTest local
 ```
-TODO: there is an issue when running locally using net6.0 that needs to be debugged (need to see if this is true in the cluster as well)

 ## Deploy a stress test
 In order to deploy stress tests to be run in kubernetes clusters, run: